Methodology & reading guide

 • Attractiveness - latent, normally distributed around 0.5.
 Not a real value, but an abstract construct for "how often will this profile be marked positive when seen".

-• Selectivity — how often the agent right-swipes others.
-Male agents start at 46 %, female at 5.5 % (with noise).
+• Selectivity - how often the agent right-swipes others.
+Male agents start at 46 % (in the sim; empirically 33-53 %, the 46 % figure is contested across sources, see section 5), female at 5.5 % (with noise).

 • Interests - a 32-bit bitmask, 4-8 random bits set.
 Used for Jaccard similarity in FAIR-MATCH.